 Walter Yeates View his profile on Inside The Star

-My childhood was full of stories Tony Dorsett, Ed “Too Tall” Jones, Roger Staubach, Drew Pearson, DD Lewis, and many others from the days of Tom Landry.
-He also told me a lot about the 1985 Bears Defense being special, so I learned quite a bit about that team as well.
+My childhood was full of stories about Tony Dorsett, Ed “Too Tall” Jones, Roger Staubach, Drew Pearson, DD Lewis, and many others from the days of Tom Landry.
+My dad also told me a lot about the 1985 Bears' Defense being special, so I learned quite a bit about that team as well.

-I have very few memories of the Jimmy Johnson and Barry Switzer Super Bowl winning teams, besides wearing Troy Aikman's jersey to class at a young age after one of their victories.
+I have very few memories of the Jimmy Johnson and Barry Switzer Super Bowl-winning teams, besides wearing Troy Aikman's jersey to class at a young age after one of their victories.

 As I grew older, I remember watching quite a few games with my dad, being very fortunate to see Emmitt Smith, Michael Irvin, and Troy Aikman finish their careers on the field.

 Much like Lonnie, I was never accused of being a bandwagon fan, as there's not much of a bandwagon to be on when Anthony Wright, Chad Hutchinson, Clint Stoerner, Drew Henson, and Ryan Leaf are starting games for the team.

 There are quite a few fans from other teams that held onto their loyalties once the Panthers became an expansion team, however, I did not come across very many Cowboys fans until college.

-I spoke to him on campus once, and he was a nice guy.
+I spoke to him on campus once and he was a nice guy.
 I was excited when the Cowboys drafted him and I was pained when he left to play for the New York Giants.

 It still today baffles me how a Cleveland Browns, Miami Dolphins, or New England Patriots fan can despise a team not even in their conference.
-Some fans will even speak more about the Cowboys than the team they are actually fans of.
+Some fans will even speak more about the Cowboys than their own favorite team.

 As a Sports Journalist, I find a great deal of that coverage to be laughable, yet it draws their network a great deal of attention.